hosseinphy/hazizi.github.io/projects/laser.md

+---
+layout: single
+title: "An Introduction to Multithreading"
+date: 2020-03-25 09:00:00 -0000
+categories: concurrency ruby introductory
+excerpt: An introduction to the idea of multithreading.
+First we will talk about reasons for concurrency, then we will give examples.
+---

 # Solidification process of sintered powder Aluminum-based alloys
 #### Marine Additive Manufacturing Centre of Excellence, University of New Brunswick February 2018 - August 2021